lifeforms/httpcheck/README.md

     {url: '/page', content: '(?s)Page Title.*</html>'}

 It's optional to supply a `method` of `'GET'` (default), `'POST'`, or any other method.
-If `data` contains a string, it is sent as raw POST data.
-In `headers`, HTTP header name/value pairs can be specified.
+If `data` contains a string, it is sent as raw POST data, which means that you must url-encode the contents yourself if necessary.

+In `headers`, you can specify HTTP header name/value pairs to send to the server.
+Use this to send cookies, authentication, Accept headers, et cetera.

 For brevity, you can set a `type` attribute to send a custom Content-Type header.
 For a POST request, `application/x-www-form-urlencoded` is assumed unless you set this header explicitly.